stalwartlabs/.github/profile/README.md

-Hi there, we want to modernize e-mail 👋
+Hi there, let's modernize e-mail 👋
 ---

 Self-hosting an e-mail server is notoriously difficult.
-Most of the open-source mail server software available was written decades ago and suffers from being slow, convoluted or too complicated to install and maintain.
-A quick search for the terms “self-hosting email” on HackerNews or Reddit shows that most system administrators and enthusiasts truly value their privacy but they would rather sacrifice it and pay Google or Microsoft to host their email instead of having to deal with the complexities of running a self-hosted mail server.
-In addition to that, most popular mail servers have not yet fully implemented modern internet e-mail standards such as the JSON Meta Application Protocol which is a much more efficient replacement of IMAP.
+While privacy is a top concern for many individuals and businesses, the complexities of self-hosting a mail server often outweigh the benefits, leading many to choose to sacrifice some privacy and pay a third-party provider to manage their email instead.
+One of the key challenges of self-hosting an email server is the outdated and complex nature of most available open-source mail server software.

 Mission 🚀
 ---